IDMNYU/BlinkingBeeping/schedule.md

 * presentations
   * Jessica
   * Mayda
-* final project workshop
+* final project one on one meetings

 # Week 13 - Friday May 1
 * final project workshop

 # Week 14 - Friday May 8
 * Final project presentations